cfjedimaster/raymondcamdendotcom/content/post/2017/01/19/working-with-ionic-data.md

 ![DB](https://static.raymondcamden.com/images/2017/1/db7a.png )

 I gave it a name of 'create', told it the collection, and then defined the permission rule.
-Basically - "when we run a store call, tect and created can be anything, but the creator must be me."
+Basically - "when we run a store call, text and created can be anything, but the creator must be me."

 Next I need to allow myself the ability to read my content: